 Why Nick Cannon went back to school

 He's a rapper, media mogul and presenter.
 Oh yeah, and he was married to Mariah Carey.
-But fame at a young age means Nick Cannon wants to catch up on one thing - an education.
+But now Nick Cannon wants an education.

 -